 -Kenneth E. Boulding, American Economist

-In this blog, we will be discussing these two branches of economics in detail.
-First, We will look at them separately.
-Definition and different concepts of microeconomics as well as macroeconomics.
+In this blog, we will be discussing the two branches of economics - macro and microeconomics in detail.
+We will understand the definition and different concepts of microeconomics as well as macroeconomics.
 We will then look at the differences between micro and macroeconomics.

 Microeconomics shows how and why different goods have different values, how individuals and businesses conduct and benefit from efficient production and exchange, and how individuals best coordinate and cooperate with one another.